formkit/docs-content/plugins/multi-step.md

 :PageToc

 FormKit ships with a first-party multi-step input plugin available from the `@formkit/addons` package.
-This input allows you to easily break your forms into multiple steps.
+This input allows you to build a wizard or easily break your forms into multiple steps.
 Breaking forms into multiple steps can improve the user-experice of larger forms by keeping them feeling small and approachable compared to listing all inputs at once.

 ## Installation